-DO <5 ppm was documented in every profile collected in 2021 and was first encountered in deep waters only (10 meters and deeper) in May, but grew to include all waters 6 meters and deeper by early-August, and persisted through the end of September at this depth.
-Severe oxygen loss (DO <2 ppm, a.k.a. "anoxia") was first documented at a depth of 11 meters in early June, but this zone of anoxic water grew to include waters 7 meters and deeper in mid-July, and persisted at this depth through the end of September (Figure 4).
+DO <5 ppm was documented in every profile collected in 2022 and was first encountered in 9 meters of water in June but grew to include all waters 5 meters and deeper by August.
+Severe oxygen loss (DO <2 ppm, a.k.a. "anoxia") was first documented at a depth of 8 meters in July but this zone of anoxic water grew to include waters 6 meters and deeper in September (Figure 4).

 Though oxygen loss in the deep areas of David Pond is not uncommon in recent years, historical data is limited with DO data collection starting somewhat recently in 2013.
-David Pond supports a warm water fishery (large and smallmouth bass, and chain pickerel) due to the oxygen deficiency in the deeper, cool waters of the pond.
+David Pond supports a warm water fishery (large and smallmouth bass, and chain pickerel) due to the oxygen deficiency in the deeper, cool waters of the pond.3